-We design the scale hyperprior model on the sphere using the OSLO framework, as shown in \cref{fig:spherical_balle}.
+We transform the two architectures on the sphere using the OSLO framework, as shown in \cref{fig:spherical_balle}.
 The 3$\times$3 and 5$\times$5 2D convolutional filters correspond to 1-hop and 2-hop filters on the sphere, respectively.
 For the 2-hop layer aggregation strategy, we use addition aggregation of \eqref{eq:sum_skip_connection} as it provides better performance than concatenation and max aggregations (see ablation study in \cref{subsec:aggregation_experiment}).
 A 2$\times$2 2D stride operator is equivalent to stride 4 on the sphere, as explained in \cref{sec:stride}.
 GDN/IGDN nonlinearities are transformations that are suitable for density modeling and compression of images utilizing local divisive normalization \cite{balle_density_2016}.
 Since the GDN/IGDN are applied pixel-wise, we use them without modifications.